-- Cut and fill data are not available at this time. - Fill used to raise the grade: - approved fill material free should have a minimum CBR value of 2.5 and a maximum Plasticity Index value of 50 (on site material).
+- Lime application rate of 45.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - Fill used to raise the grade: - approved fill material free should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 50.
 Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
-The material should be placed and compacted as per applicable city / county guidelines.
+The material should be placed and compacted as per applicable city / county guidelines. - The subgrade, prior to placement of fill, should be proof rolled to identify weak areas.
+Any identified weak areas should be recompacted.